20 Years a Neurosurgeon

 On February 27th, 2017 I was honored again by the opportunity to speak at West Point.
 People who know me are aware of my passion for finding the keys to unleashing maximum performance.
 Not surprisingly West Point is packed with people who are driven by the pursuit of excellence.

 5 Lessons I Re-learned Courtesy of Ryan Lochte

 I’m pretty sure that after the dust settles, Ryan Lochte will be fine.
 Sure, he tarnished his reputation in action and words, but ultimately he fessed up to his big fish story.
-His mistake will cost him many millions of dollars of endorsement money and future earnings.
 I'm reminded of some key lessons about life.

 Level V Leadership in Coaching and Life